How to Prepare 1099-MISC Forms—Step by Step

 You can file 1099-MISC forms with the IRS through the Filing Information Returns Electronically (FIRE) system.
 The deadline for filing each year's 1099-MISC forms is January 31st of the following year.

 The information provided in this article is for general purposes to help you collect the information you need to prepare and print 1099-MISC forms.
-Every business situation is unique, and this information does not attempt to be comprehensive or to tell you all the information that must be included on your 1099-MISC forms.
-Talk to your tax adviser for information about your specific situation.
+Every business situation is unique, and this information does not attempt to be complete instructions.
+Talk to your tax professional about your specific situation.